bee-queue/bee-queue/README.md

 });
 ```

 The handler function is given the job it needs to process, including `job.data` from when the job was created.
 It should then pass results either by returning a `Promise` or by calling the `done` callback.
-For more on handlers, see [Queue.process](#queueprototypeprocessconcurrency-handlerjob-done).
+For more on handlers, see [Queue#process](#queueprocessconcurrency-handlerjob-done).

 `.process` can only be called once per `Queue` instance, but we can process on as many instances as we like, spanning multiple processes or servers, as long as they all connect to the same Redis instance.
 From this, we can easily make a worker pool of machines who all run the same code and spend their lives processing our jobs, no matter where those jobs are created.